 Finally, the "doomism" discourse argues any actions we take are already too little, too late, and catastrophic climate change is already locked in.
-Whether intentionally or not, such statements evoke fear and can result in a state of paralysis, shock, resignation, or apathy (Hulme, 2019).
+Whether intentionally or not, such statements evoke fear and can result in a state of paralysis, shock, resignation, or apathy (Hulme, 2020; Lamb et al., 2020).